 7 Goal Name Stabilize and Strengthen Neighborhoods Goal Description Support physical improvements to streets, parks, recreational facilities, public buildings, and transportation systems for the benefit of city residents and moderate-income neighborhoods; support redevelopment of abandoned properties; and support programs that facilitate homeownership.
-8 Goal Name Remove Barriers to Opportunity Remove Barriers to Opportunity Through the A.D.A.
-Public Facility Improvements activities, the City of Jamestown will be able to address concompliance of the City of Jamestown established A.D.A.
+8 Goal Name Remove Barriers to Opportunity Goal Description Through the A.D.A.
+Public Facility Improvements activities, the City of Jamestown will be able to address continued non- compliance of the City of Jamestown established A.D.A.
 Guidelines.
-Accessibility includes ramps, elevators at make the city compliant with A.D.A. guidelines.
-Through the continuation of the accessibility program, the City objective includes making the City 100% compliant with the Americans with Disabilities Act.
-The opportunities community should be accessible to all its residents, regardless of residents' particular physical or Social econcharacteristics.
+Accessibility includes ramps, elevators and curb cuts to make the city compliant with A.D.A. guidelines.
+Through the continuation of the accessibility program, the City's long-term objective includes making the City 100% compliant with the Americans with Disabilities Act.
+The opportunities of our community should be accessible to all its residents, regardless of residents' particular physical or Social economic characteristics.
 Where barriers exist, they should be removed.
-To address this need, the City will seek to increase transportation options; will support residential and public physical accessibility improvements; support early senior, and homeless programming; and language translation services.
+To address this need, the City will seek to increase transportation options; will support residential and public physical accessibility improvements; support early childhood, senior, and homeless programming; and language translation services.
 9 Goal Name Administration Goal Description Administrative activities will include: General management, specific project and program management, oversight and coordination, providing local officials and citizens with information about the CDBG program, preparing budgets and schedules, preparing reports and other HUD-required documents, monitoring program activities, fair Housing activities, indirect costs and submission of applications for Federal programs.
 General Program Administration 24 CFR 570.206 or 24 CFR 570.489(a)(3) CDBG funding of administrative costs for the HOME Program.
 These activities are subject to the 20 percent limitation under 24 CFR 570.200(g) and 570.489(a)(3).
 Overall program administration, including (but not limited to) salaries, wages, and related costs of grantee staff or others engaged in program management, monitoring, and evaluation.
-These activities, along with planning activities, are subject to the 20 percent limitation under 24 CFR 570.200(g) and 570.489(a)(3).
+These activities, along with planning activities, are subject to the 20 percent limitation under 24 CFR 570.200(g) and 570.200(g) and 570.489(a)(3).